 Once you have removed your bricks use a mobile phone or camera to take some shots of the inside of the cavity and then inspect them.
 If you find any debris this will need to be removed so using your hands (wear some heavy gloves as there may be sharp objects in there) and a scraper for harder to reach objects, remove it.
 Once any rubbish has been removed, replace your bricks using suitable mortar.

-One final point to make is that the issues you are experiencing may be nothing to do with your own property and may be down to work that has been carried out on a neighbouring property so it's worth asking your neighbour(s) if they have had anything done to the ground floor of their property such as filling a basement or crawl space below the ground level floor or have had any concreting or screeding carried out as this may very well have taken their floor level above your DPC, bridging your DPC and allowing moisture a route around it.
+One final point to make is that the issues you are experiencing may be nothing to do with your own property and may be down to work that has been carried out on a neighbouring property so it’s worth asking your neighbour(s) if they have had anything done to the ground floor of their property such as filling a basement or crawl space below the ground level floor or have had any concreting or screeding carried out as this may very well have taken their floor level above your DPC, bridging it and allowing moisture a route around and up into your rooms.

 Issue – When damp patches and/or white salts are present across your wall rather than just in the lower area just above the skirting board, this is a sign that you have likely suffered or are suffering from some form of penetrating dampness which probably means that you may have a defect in the external fabric of your property.
 Salts that are confined to the lower area of your wall probably indicate rising dampness, which you can read about above.
 Water that is allowed to enter your house can wash salts that are present in most building materials out into the surface of your walls, and when the water dries out and evaporates, a white salty residue is left behind.
 The salts are whitish and can be quite large, erupting through the wall’s surface and blowing your plaster off the wall.